-nanonext provides high-performance HTTP/WebSocket client and server capabilities built on NNG.
+nanonext provides high-performance HTTP/WebSocket client and server capabilities built on NNG’s networking stack with Mbed TLS for secure connections.

 1. HTTP Client